Don’t Let Your Organic Traffic Go to Waste When Rebranding Your Website

 PLANNING:

-Most websites that went for rebranding got so focused on the “during” that they have forgotten to pay attention to the things they should do before and after.
-Planning is a crucial step as you might end up wasting resources and dragging the project if the right approach is not laid out properly.
-Planning also ensures that your goals are set, and the whole journey is well navigated.
+Most websites that went for rebranding got so focused on the “during” that they forgot to pay attention to the things they should do before and after.
+Planning is crucial, as you might waste resources and drag the project if the right approach is not laid out properly.
+Planning also ensures that your goals are set and the whole journey is well navigated.

 Here are some of the things you should know beforehand: